swamyswamynathan123/personalastrologeragent/USERS.md

 **What is a natal aspect?**
 An aspect is an angular relationship between two planets (e.g., 90° = square, 120° = trine, 180° = opposition).
 Aspects describe how two planetary energies interact in your personality and life experience.

+**What is the Kundali chart?**
+The Kundali is a North Indian style Vedic chart.
+Unlike the circular Western wheel, it uses a fixed 4×4 diamond grid where house positions are always in the same cells.
+The first house (Lagna) is in the top-centre cell; signs rotate clockwise based on your sidereal Ascendant.
+Planets are shown by their full names using sidereal (Lahiri) positions.

+**What is Vimshottari Dasha?**
+The primary timing system in Jyotish (Vedic astrology).
+Based on the Moon's position in a nakshatra (lunar mansion) at birth, it divides life into nine planetary periods totalling 120 years.
+Each planet rules a period of 6–20 years (Mahadasha).
+Within each Mahadasha, nine sub-periods (Antardasha) subdivide the time further.
+The current Mahadasha and Antardasha lords colour the themes and opportunities of this chapter of your life.

 **Why does the reading sometimes take 30+ seconds?**
-The app first computes your full natal chart including transits, progressions, solar arc, Vedic overlay, primary directions, and 12+ other layers (~15 seconds).
+The app first computes your full natal chart including transits, progressions, solar arc, Vedic overlay, Vimshottari Dasha, primary directions, and 12+ other layers (~15–25 seconds).
 It then generates a 9-section reading across 3 separate AI calls, streamed live.
 You will see the first sections appear while later sections are still being written.

 **Can I use this without knowing astrology?**
 Yes.
 The reading is written in plain language without assuming prior astrological knowledge.
 Use the tooltips (ⓘ) on the form for guidance on each field.
 The follow-up chat is also useful for clarifying any terms or concepts in the reading.